snu-mllab/EDAC/README.md

 ## Requirements

 The control environments used in this paper require MuJoCo engine, which can be downloaded from [here](https://mujoco.org/download).
+The latest version is 2.1.0.

 All Python packages required are listed in `requirements.txt`.
 To install these packages, run the following commands: